-This copycat Chick-fil-A sandwich is insane!
-I love Chick-fil-A and it’s a darn good thing the closest one is 15 minutes away because I need some distance!
+Copycat Chick-fil-A sandwiches are even better than the real thing!
+Believe me, I love Chick-fil-A and it’s a darn good thing the closest one is 15 minutes away because I need some distance!
 If they could build a moat around it, that would be even better.

-With that said, this copycat Chick-fil-A sandwich is a great healthier alternative!
-You can enjoy this perfectly tender chicken “sandwich” with subtle pickle taste and deliciously seasoned breading any time you want!
+However, this copycat Chick-fil-A sandwich is a great healthier alternative that you can enjoy and feel good about afterwards!
+Delight in a crispy, tender, deliciously seasoned chicken patty, with infused pickle flavor any time you want!

 While you’re doing this, pour the oil in a pan and heat until it reaches 350 degrees F.

 To fry, you need the oil in the pan to be 350 degrees F. If you have a thermometer, use that however if you don’t, here are some tricks: